elixir-lsp/coc-elixir/README.md

 ### Server fails to start

-If, for some reason, the language server fails to start, you can try doing a manual installation of [ElixirLS](https://github.com/elixir-lsp/elixir-ls) to fix the problem.
+Upon upgrading `coc-elixir` it is possible that the binary files were compiled using an OTP or Elixir version that differ from the ones you have installed.
+When this happens, the language server will fail to start.

+You can build [ElixirLS](https://github.com/elixir-lsp/elixir-ls) yourself to solve this:

 Start by building a binary of ElixirLS from its source: